jto247/Hallowed/README.md

 The front end of the application is mostly completed, with all the essential features implemented.
 Application is able to display 3D models of shoes.
 The shoe model and mat file are currently stored within assets/images.

-## Screenshots

-*Screenshots of the application screens will be added here.*

 ## Prerequisites

 Before running the application, make sure you have the following: